 M. Gordon Widenhouse, Jr., President.
 Gordon has been involved in the CCCE since its inception.
 Host Director for the 2015 National High School Mock Trial Championship in Raleigh, Gordon also serves as Coordinator for the State Finals each year.
+Gordon joined the faculty at Wake Forest Law School in July 2017 as a Visiting Professor, teaching Criminal Law, Criminal Procedure, and Criminal Litigation Drafting.
 As a partner with Rudolf Widenhouse, he focuses primarily on civil and criminal appellate litigation in federal and state courts, on post-conviction practice, and on criminal defense litigation; learn more at http://rudolfwidenhouse.com/.

 Board of Directors